From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Organic hill cuisine, Newari dishes.

-Activities: Enjoy breathtaking sunrise views of the Himalayas, go on short hikes, and experience the serene village atmosphere.
+Activities: Breathtaking sunrise views of the Himalayas, short hikes, serene village atmosphere.

 Accommodation: Mountain resorts, traditional guesthouses.